NHL entry draft: Draft lottery

 From its inception through 2015, there was one winner of the lottery; from 1995 to 2012, the team that won the draft lottery moved up no more than four positions in the draft order.
 If the winner of the lottery was among the five worst teams in a given season, that team won the first pick in the draft.
 Otherwise, the team will move up no more than four spots, and that team will not receive the first pick in the draft; from 2013 to 2015 the lottery winner received the first pick overall regardless of regular season point totals amongst the non-playoff teams.
 Beginning with the 2016 draft and lasting until the 2020 draft, the first three selections were determined by the lottery.
-Any team that did not make the playoffs had a weighted chance to select in the first, second or third slot.
+Any team that did not make the playoffs had a weighted chance to be selected in the first, second, or third slot.
 Beginning in 2021, only two draws will be held for the first two selections.
-Starting with the 2022 lottery; the teams winning one of the two lotteries will only be allowed to move up a maximum of ten spots in the draft order and teams will only be allowed to win the lottery twice in a five year period.
-The remaining teams maintain their order of selection based on the points accrued the previous season.
-As the top two slots are determined by the lottery, no team can drop more than two places from the position established based on previous season point totals.
+Starting with the 2022 lottery; the teams winning one of the two lotteries will only be allowed to move up a maximum of ten spots in the draft order, and teams will only be allowed to advance in the draft order because of winning a lottery twice in five years.
+The two-in-five-years rule only applies to teams jumping up in the draft order.
+This means the team with the worst record can win any lottery selection an unlimited number of times while the second-worst can do the same for the second overall pick only.
+The remaining teams maintains their order of selection based on the points accrued the previous season.
+As the lottery determines the top two slots, no team can drop more than two places from the position established based on previous season point totals.

-The NHL Draft Lottery takes place just before or during the Stanley Cup playoffs and is hosted at Sportsnet's studios in Toronto from 2015 onwards.
-From 2006 to 2014, the draft lottery took place at TSN's studios in Toronto.
+The NHL draft lottery takes place just before or during the Stanley Cup playoffs and is hosted at the NHL Network's studios in Secaucus, New Jersey, from 2020 onwards.
+The draft lottery previously took place at Sportsnet's studios in Toronto from 2015 to 2019, and at TSN's studios in Toronto from 2006 to 2014.

 The odds for the first overall pick are determined as follows: